zliu-fd/lmdbjni/readme.md

 [OpenLDAP Lightning Memory-Mapped Database](http://symas.com/mdb/) library which is a fast key-value storage library written for OpenLDAP project.

-This is a fork that build on the work found at https://github.com/chirino/lmdbjni.

 ### References

 To develop a thorough understanding of the LMDB design, please study the following: